Laravel-Backpack/docs/6.x/add-ons-tutorial-how-to-create-a-theme.md

 <a name="define-dependencies"></a>
 ### Step 2.
 Define any extra dependencies

 Your ```/packages/vendor-name/package-name/composer.json``` file already requires the latest version of Backpack (thanks to the addon skeleton).
 If your package needs any third-party packages apart from Backpack and Laravel, make sure to add them to the `require` section.
-Normally this just means cutting&pasting the line from your project's `composer.json` to your package's `composer.json`.
+If you theme does NOT provide all needed files, and still sues something from a fallback theme, you MUST require that theme in your package's `composer.json` and instruct people to use it as the fallback.

 <a name="move-the-files-needed-for-the-theme"></a>
 ### Step 3.
-Move the functionality from your project to your package
+Move the blade files from your project to your package

 Time to move files from your _project_ to your _package_.
 You can use whatever you want for that - drag&drop, the command line, your IDE or editor, whatever you want.